AxiansITSecurity/Restsh/docs/FirstSteps/Configure.rst

 .. code:: sh

     restsh.setup add <type> <folder> <host>
-        Type: One of f5, f5osa, gitlab
+        Type: One of f5, f5osa, gitlab, scm
         Folder: Subfolder in the config folder
         Host: Hostname of the REST endpoint